WtfJoke/kult-lunchbot/README.md

 # wtz-lunchbot

+## Overview
-This projects aims to scraping WTZ-Homepage (http://wtz-tagungszentrum.de) for current lunch menu and shout the scraped information (e.g the menu of today) to a slack channel
+This projects aims to scrape the WTZ-Homepage (http://wtz-tagungszentrum.de) for current lunch menu.
+Afterwards it shouts the scraped information (e.g the menu of today) to a slack channel